 At my local market is a lady cheese monger who sometimes annoys me and sometimes is helpful.
 This past Sunday, thankfully, was one of the few times that she was actually helpful.
 She sets up a table in front of the cheese and samples random cheeses, some of which are on sale.
 For some reason, this past Sunday, she wanted me to try Dubliner Cheese, which she said is part Parmesan and Cheddar.
 I am glad she did.
 This cheese was crumbly and creamy all mixed into one.
 And oh yeah, it melted well.
 Awesome for sure.

-After creating the vinaigrette, I needed to decide how I would integrate it into the sandwich.
+After creating the vinaigrette, I needed to decide how I would integrate it into the grilled cheese.
 The original plan was to simply drizzle it over the asparagus after it was added to the sandwich but that seemed pretty boring to me.

 One of the only grilled cheese ingredients that I was able to choose was the sourdough bread.
 I had hoped to use sourdough for awhile now, but other breads were more suited for my creations so I chose them.
-This week, the sourdough was on sale, and it was perfect for this sandwich.
-I feel like sourdough is a great bread for grilled cheese sandwiches that holds ingredients perfectly and browns nicely, giving the sandwich a great crunch.
+This week, the sourdough was on sale, and it was perfect for this grilled cheese.
+I feel like sourdough is a great bread for grilled cheeses that holds ingredients perfectly and browns nicely, giving the sandwich a great crunch.
 Oh sourdough, how I love thee.

 I have never cooked bacon.
 I have never eaten bacon.
 (Remember that whole Kosher thing?)
 However, I have seen in cooking shows, I believe, where they cook bacon (or some type of meat) in a pan, take said meat out of the pan and then use the pan to continue cooking the meal.
 I decided that I would do the same, just with the leftovers from grilling the asparagus/vinaigrette and the buttered sourdough.
 How could absorbing lemon-pepper vinaigrette into the sourdough bread be a bad thing?
 My thoughts exactly.

-I ate this sandwich and loved it. this sandwich was a winner that had great flavor (sweet and tangy) and texture (crunchy on the outside and soft, even the asparagus, on the inside).
+I ate this asparagus and lemon pepper vinaigrette grilled cheese and loved it.
+This grilled cheese was a winner that had great flavor (sweet and tangy) and texture (crunchy on the outside and soft, even the asparagus, on the inside).
 It was not totally my recipe, but who says you can’t get some help from the people around you?
-However, I finished eating my artichoke after the sandwich so all I remember is what the artichoke tasted like and not the sandwich flavor.
+However, I finished eating my artichoke after the grilled cheese so all I remember is what the artichoke tasted like and not the grilled cheese flavor.
 Great memory I have, eh?
-I now know that I must take notes as I eat so I will have a better description of flavors and textures within the grilled cheese sandwich.
+I now know that I must take notes as I eat so I will have a better description of flavors and textures within the grilled cheese.

 ingredients were purchased at…